 Read the important information about providing your TFN at unisuper.com.au/tfn.
-You can also request a copy of that information, free of charge, by calling 1800 331 685.
+You can also request a copy of that information, free of charge, by contacting us.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.

-For more information on tax in super, refer to the PDS available at unisuper.com.au/pds or by calling 1800 331 685.
+For more information on tax in super, refer to the PDS available at unisuper.com.au/pds or by contacting us.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.